Mirtia/Deepface-MAP-Metrics/README.md

 python src/main.py -g Metrics/FR_mated_scores.txt -n Metrics/FR_non_mated_scores.txt -t 0.333671 -m mr
 ```

-To plot the Negative and Positive Rates and generate the confusion matrices, the DET Scripts provided by the course intstructor were used.
+To plot the Negative and Positive Rates and generate the confusion matrices, the DET Scripts provided by the course instructors were used.